Myth about the file name and class name in Java

 Now the output will be Hello world

-When the above file is compiled as javac Trial.java will create two .class files as ForGeeks.class and GeeksTest.class .
+When the above file is compiled as javac Trial.java this will create 2 .class files as ForGeeks.class and GeeksTest.class .

 Since each class has separate main() stub they can be tested individually.